apple/foundationdb/README.md

     docker run -it -v '/local/dir/path/foundationdb:/docker/dir/path/foundationdb' foundationdb/foundationdb-build:latest
     ```

+1. Run `$ scl enable devtoolset-8 python27 rh-python36 rh-ruby24 -- bash` within the running container.
+This enables a more modern compiler, which is required to build FoundationDB.
 1. Navigate to the container's mounted directory which contains the foundationdb repo.

     ```shell